Open bolt: Legality

+United States

-Under United States federal law, fully automatic firearms are restricted under the National Firearms Act and other laws.
-In 1982, the Bureau of Alcohol, Tobacco, Firearms and Explosives ruled that certain semi-automatic open-bolt firearms manufactured after the date of the rulings are to be treated as fully automatic because they were "designed to shoot" automatically.
+Under United States federal law, machineguns are restricted under the National Firearms Act and other laws.
+Beginning in 1982, the ATF started classifying some open bolt firearms as machineguns, namely the KG-9 pistol, SM-10 pistol, SM-11A pistol, SAC Carbine, and the YAC Sten MK II.
 Around the time of these rulings, the manufacture of new open-bolt semi-automatic firearms became uncommon in the United States.
-The open bolt semi-automatic versions of certain guns are often as costly as their fully automatic counterparts.
-This is because prior to the Hughes Amendment in 1986 most semi-automatic open bolt Mac-10s, Mac-11s and several other models were lawfully converted to full auto making these rare semi-automatic open bolts even more rare and desirable as collector items.

-However, there are many open-bolt firearms, that were designed from start to be a single-shot semiautomatic guns, that are not classified as machineguns.
+The open bolt semi-automatic versions of certain guns are often as costly as their fully automatic counterparts since, prior to the Hughes Amendment, many such guns were lawfully converted into machineguns.
+However, there are many open-bolt firearms, that are not classified as machine guns.
+The Fox Carbine is one such example of an open-bolt firearm that was ruled to not be a machine gun.